erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ##### General
 EXIN is an easy to understand language which contains elements of Basic, C and Python.
 ##### Keywords
-The following keywords are reserved and may not be used as variable or function names.
+The following keywords are reserved and may not be used as variable or function name.
 ```
 and       break     char      continue  def       do
 else      float     for       if        import    in